C-Abdulio/GA-WDI-Project1/GA-WDI-project1/README.md

 - Player can collide with static objects like rocks, enemies and items
 - Player can win by collecting cereal.

+_**PRODUCT REFLECTION**_
+_Of all the ideas that I worked on, this was the one I put the most effort into...though one cannot tell without proper wireframes_

 **3) WakeUp SleepyHead**
 **_A Puzzle game based on timing and perseverance...and caffeine_**